rocky-linux/documentation/docs/books/incus_server/09-snapshot_server.md

 Some housekeeping is necessary before continuing.
 First, if you are running in a production environment, you probably have access to a DNS server that you can use for setting up IP to name resolution.

-In our lab, we do not have that luxury.
-Perhaps you've got the same scenario running.
-For this reason, you are going to add both servers IP addresses and names to the /etc/hosts file on the primary and the snapshot server.
-You'll need to do this as your root (or _sudo_) user.
+In your lab, you do not have that luxury.
+Perhaps you have the same scenario running.
+For this reason, you are going to add both server's IP addresses and names to the `/etc/hosts` file on the primary and the snapshot server.
+You will need to do this as your root (or _sudo_) user.

-In our lab, the primary Incus server is running on 192.168.1.106 and the snapshot Incus server is running on 192.168.1.141.
+In your lab, the primary Incus server is running on 192.168.1.106 and the snapshot Incus server is running on 192.168.1.141.
 SSH into each server and add the following to the `/etc/hosts` file:

 ```bash
 192.168.1.106 incus-primary